Patrick T. Lee

 Vice President, Major Project Controls

 Patrick T. Lee is vice president of major project controls of Sempra Energy, a San Diego-based Fortune 500 energy services holding company whose subsidiaries provide electricity, natural gas and value-added products and services.
-The Sempra Energy companies' 17,000 employees serve more than 32 million consumers worldwide.
+The Sempra Energy companies' more than 16,000 employees serve approximately 32 million consumers worldwide.

 In this current role, he supports the Sempra Energy family of companies, providing oversight and governance for large construction projects, including standardizing processes, controls and reporting.